 What to Eat/What not to Eat

 Some people become 100% plant-based on day one, whereas others prefer incremental steps toward being 100% plant-based.
 If you are wondering where to start my advice is to add more fruit and vegetables to your diet while eliminating processed foods and all forms of dairy.
-Next remove meat or any other animal products you use.
+Next, remove meat or any other animal products you use.
 Then remove oil, it is not a health food!

 How to Do It

 There is a lot to learn about eating healthy if you’ve been eating the Standard American Diet.
-Before our transition we ate lots of meat and cheese pizza, pasta, greasy tacos, steaks, casseroles, you name and I’m sure we ate it.
+Before our transition, we ate lots of meat and cheese pizza, pasta, greasy tacos, steaks, casseroles, you name and I’m sure we ate it.
 We went through a process of getting rid of unhealthy, disease causing foods and embraced plants.
 I go into detail in The Plant-Based Diet Starter Guide but the information below will get you started.

 Read the Label

 The only way to really know what is in your food is to read the labels.
 It is even better to avoid products with labels and stick to unprocessed whole foods.
 Avoiding processed food may not always be realistic.
-Read the ingredient list, if you don’t understand what an ingredient it you may want to rethink putting it in your body.
+Read the ingredient list, if you don’t understand what an ingredient is, you may want to rethink putting it in your body.

 Processed foods are full of mystery ingredients.When you’re first starting on a Plant-Based Diet some people find it helpful to transition by using meat or cheese substitutes.
 I don’t recommend them for optimal health but if they make it easier for you and your family to accept a plant-based diet then it can be a good thing.
 You should still read the label on these products.
 I picked up a package of “veggie burgers” only to read the label and see that Casein was one of the ingredients.
 I consider Casein to be poison and will not put it in my body.
 (See “The China Study” by Dr. T. Colin Campbell).

 I want to note that even if you are filling your house with healthy foods it is really hard to resist the unhealthy treats taking up space in your pantry.
-For a little inspiration, and probably raciest (not racist) story you’ll ever read on this blog check out the post on Tossing the Junk.

 One of the single most helpful things on your healthy eating journey will be to create a Meal Plan.
 Don’t get intimidated just yet.
 Jotting a few meal ideas on a piece of paper is a huge win.
 Stop right now and write down some ideas; pasta, tacos, wraps, see how easy that was.

-If you need more help I have a fabulous eCouse that will walk you though everything you need to know to transition to a plant-based diet.
+If you need more help I have a fabulous eCouse that will walk you through everything you need to know to transition to a plant-based diet.
 The Plant-Based Basics eCourse comes with self-paced lessons, daily emails and a private Facebook group for support.

 Keep In Touch